1/31/2023

 Analyst, UBS

-Hi, thanks for the presentation.
-I've got the follow-up instance of the B2C outlook in Sweden.
-So just in terms of the unlimited intake is it still the case that you're seeing more than 50% of growth out coming in on the you know 399 tariffs that you were highlighting last quarter?
-And then also in terms of price increases specifically have you seen in 2020 you didn't do anything on the fixed side because of the on the fixed broadband side to be specific because of the TV repricing so is this something that will be your focus perhaps in early 2023?
-And then a follow-up in terms of the or just a question rather in terms of free cash flow going into 2023.
-So capex I think you previously said would be somewhere around the midpoint of guidance perhaps even at the low end of the guidance.
-It's actually at the very high end for this year and in cash terms it's quite above the high end of the guidance.
-So it's one ring in terms of cash impact of capex and guidance in general for 2023 and 24 to expect some kind of easing relative to 2022 and then specifically also in terms of the factoring.
-I think the other two components that you mentioned around inventory those should be some almost mechanical unwind but in terms of the factoring can you just explain a bit better what you're doing there and the impact that you see specifically from this from this account and if it's free cash flow therefore you know benefits from both capex and working capital is it rational to to expect a an extraordinary dividend from time around maybe too cute.
-So thank you very much.
+Hi.
+Thanks for the presentation.
+I've got a follow-up in terms of the B2C outlook in Sweden.
+So just in terms of the unlimited intake, is it still the case that you're seeing more than 50% of growth coming in on the 399 tariffs that you were highlighting last quarter?
+And then also in terms of So you didn't do anything on the fixed broadband side to be specific because of the TV repricing.
+So is this something that will be a focus perhaps in early 2023?
+And then a follow-up in terms of the – or just a question rather in terms of free cash flow going into 2023.
+So CapEx, I think you previously said, would be somewhere around the midpoint of the guidance, perhaps even at the low end of the guidance.
+It's actually at the very high end for this year, and in cash terms, it's quite above the high end of the guidance.
+I was wondering, in terms of cash impact of CapEx and just guidance in general for 2023 and 2024, do you expect some kind of easing relative to 2022?
+And then specifically also in terms of the factoring, I think the other two components that you mentioned, around inventory, there should be some almost mechanical unwind.
+But in terms of the factoring, can you just explain a bit better what you're doing there and the impact that you see specifically from this account?
+And if free cash flow, therefore, benefits from both topics and working capital, is it rational to expect an extraordinary dividend sometime around maybe 2Q?
+Thank you very much.

 speaker